sakibcse11/MinGW-graphics/readme.txt

 If you have already MinGW (not MinGW64) installed Dowload just Graphics header file.
-If not then Download All & Delete Graphics header file.
+If not then Download The Binary Release & Delete Graphics header file.
 Copy all the files in your MinGW Folder.

 1) Open CodeBlocks and go to (Settings > Compiler > Linker Settings)